josephluck/helix/docs/Models/State.md

 ### Typescript

-Typescript is at the heart of Helix, let's add some type safety to our state:
+Helix was designed with Typescript in mind, let's add some type safety to our state:

 ```typescript
 interface State {